t-nicole13/Wine_Quality_Analysis/README.md

 ## Objective

 This project uses supervised machine learning models to predict the quality of red and white wines.
 I used the following models: Multiple Linear Regression, Decision Tree, and Random Forest.
-My goal is to assess which model is best used to predict wine quality.
+My goal was to assess which model is best used to predict wine quality and also if the models' accuracy differs between red and white wine.

 - Multiple Linear Regression: Tries to predict a dependent variable based on multiple independent variables.